Marc Messier: Background

 Messier also played the role of Bob in all four chapters of the popular Quebec film Les Boys, the story of a hockey team from a senior's league.

 He also played roles in other important films such as Jesus of Montreal and Le Sphinx and television series such as Les Voisins, La Petite Vie, Omertà and Urgence.

-In addition to playing a role in the film Le Sphinx which played in 1995, he also co-produced it with Les Boys producer Louis Saia.
+In addition to playing a role in the film The Sphinx (Le Sphinx) which played in 1995, he also co-produced it with Les Boys producer Louis Saia.
 Messier played in several other movies that was produced by Saia during his lengthy career.